crashoverride777/swifty-ads/README.md

 This should make code cleaner and better to maintain as well as easier to understand.
 I also think this way is more flexible because you can decide to just use a single Ad provider without having to edit the whole project.

-Will remove iAd APIs on next update as mediation is a much better way to handle multiple ad providers and will be my strategy going forward.
+I will remove the iAd APIs on the next update as AdMob mediation is a much better way to handle multiple ad providers and will be my strategy going forward.